CaptainKinoti/baseleg/README.md

 *Country*: Kenya

-Project’s title: A web application to provide location based services to clients
+**Project’s title**: A web application to provide location based services to clients

 # Baseleg